 Car sharing

-- Turois peer-to-peer car sharing of privately owned vehicles, available in most U.S. cities.
+- Turo is peer-to-peer car sharing of privately owned vehicles, available in most U.S. cities.
 We found cars available on Hawaiʻi Island, Kauaʻi, Lanaʻi, Maui, and Molokaʻi.
-Car owners can make money when they aren’t using their car.
+Car owners can make money when not using their car.
 Turo also provides car owners with tools and resources to build a small portfolio of cars to share.
 More info: Turo car sharing (turo.com)

-- Zipcar is one-way, station-based car sharing.
-Zipcars are available in Honolulu.
-Applying for membership typically takes a few minutes.
+- Zipcar is one-way, station-based car sharing in Honolulu.
 More info: Zipcar: Car Sharing

 Rideshare